zainakh/zainakh.github.io/README.md

 Personal website made using Jekyll.

 # Running
-Clone or fork the repository and enter
+Clone or fork the repository and enter <br />
 `bundle exec jekyll serve`
-to run the website on localhost:4000.
+<br />to run the website on localhost:4000.